 Created and maintained by the Residential Energy Services Network (RESNET), it involves a thorough analysis of building plans as well as onsite inspections by an accredited rating provider.
 About 90% of the homes rated are new construction, but existing homes are also ranked.

-The rater works with the builder and identifies improvements that will ensure the house meets ENERGY STAR performance guidelines.
+The rater works with the builder and identifies improvements to ensure the house meets ENERGY STAR performance guidelines.
 The ultimate aim is to increase the number of net-zero energy homes.

 According to the DOE, a home that is certified ZERH corresponds to a HERS rating in the low to mid-50s.